-In addition to differences in their form and position in a sentence, strong pronouns and clitics in Bosnian/Croatian/Montenegrin/Serbian show systematic formmeaning mismatches.
-Strong pronouns license only animate referents and strict identity readings, whereas clitics show no such restrictions.
-This paper focuses on two exceptional contexts in which inanimate interpretation and sloppy identity readings are permitted on strong pronouns: focus contexts (acknowledged in previous literature) and prepositional phrases (novel contribution).
-The seemingly unrelated properties of pronominal elements can be accounted for under a unified approach to (pro)nominal syntactic structure.
-I will argue for a hierarchy of nominal projections: base $\succ \phi$ -features \succ case, whereby φ -features further split into a hierarchy (person \succ number \succ gender).
-Under the additional assumption that the pronominal base (nP) is a phase, and that it encodes referentiality and individuation features, its absence from the structure (due to deletion) will account for the spell-out of clitics and sloppy identity readings, while the blocking or deletion will allow for the same with strong pronouns in PPs and focus contexts.
+Abstract: In addition to differences in their form and position in a sentence, strong pronouns and clitics in Bosnian/Croatian/Montenegrin/Serbian show systematic formmeaning mismatches.
+Strong pronouns have been argued to license only animate referents and strict identity readings, whereas clitics show no such restrictions.
+This paper focuses on two exceptional contexts in which animate interpretation and sloppy identity readings are permitted on strong pronouns including focus contexts (acknowledged in previous literature) and prepositional phrases (novel contribution).
+The main claim is that the seemingly unrelated properties of pronominal elements can be accounted for under a unified approach to (pro)nominal syntactic structure.
+I will argue for a particular hierarchy of nominal projections: base $> \phi$ features > case, whereby φ -features further split into a hierarchy (person > number > gender).
+Under the additional assumption that pronominal base (nP) is a phase, and that it encodes referentiality and individuation features, its absence from the structure (due to deletion or movement) will account for the spell-out of clitics and sloppy identity readings, while the blocking or deletion in certain syntactic environments will allow for the same with strong pronouns in PPs and focus contexts.